About the adult obesity BRFSS data

 - Overweight and obesity measures in Minnesota's adult population are based on BMI and derived from height and weight as self-reported by survey respondents.
 These individuals may refuse to answer specific questions or may misreport their height and weight.
 Individuals who have missing information for a given question due to refusal to answer or any other reason are excluded from analysis for corresponding measures.

-- BRFSS data cannot be used to derive overweight and obesity measures for youth under 18 years of age.
+- BRFSS data is for adults (18+ years of age).
 MDH Statewide Health Improvement Initiatives provides state and national obesity data on the most recent Children and Adolescent Overweight Fact Sheet found at Childhood Obesity.

 Behavioral Risk Factor Surveillance System data from 2000-2010 should not be compared to data from 2011 and later.
 Prior to 2011, BRFSS only sampled adults in households with landline telephones.
 Beginning in 2011, BRFSS included adults who received the majority of their calls on cellular telephones.
 Also beginning in 2011, the weighting methodology changed to better account for underrepresented groups of people (such as young adults and racial/ethnic minorities) and allow for the incorporation of cellular telephone data.
 This new methodology reduces bias and increases the representativeness of estimates.